khaledghobashy/uraeus_smbd/README.md

 ## Installation

-### Colab

-*TBD...*
+### Using the tool on [Colab](https://colab.research.google.com)

+Colaboratory is a free Jupyter notebook environment that requires no setup and runs entirely in the cloud [2].
+So, if you do not have an up and running python environment, you still can check out the tool and create multibody systems seamlessly.

+[This](https://colab.research.google.com/drive/1-ezP5MaL9rZTN2c0zXEDUABiRi2Lp9_A) is a notebook that clones this repository and creates a valid environment for the tool on Colab.
+The notebook walks you a step by step through the process of building and simulating a **Spatial Four-Bar** mechanism.

 ### Using the tool on your machine.

-*The tool needs a valid python 3.x environment.
-If new to scientific computing in python, [Anaconda](https://www.anaconda.com/download/) is a recommended free python distribution from Continuum Analytics that includes SymPy, SciPy, NumPy, Matplotlib, and many more useful packages for scientific computing, which provides a nice coherent platform with most of the needed tools.*
+The tool needs a valid python 3.6+ environment.
+If new to scientific computing in python, [Anaconda](https://www.anaconda.com/download/) is a recommended free python distribution from Continuum Analytics that includes SymPy, SciPy, NumPy, Matplotlib, and many more useful packages for scientific computing, which provides a nice coherent platform with most of the tools needed.

 #### Git